APDA Long Island I&R Centers

 The 2013 Optimism Walk and Paws for Parkinson's event was held on Sunday, October 27, 2013 at Marjorie Post Park in Massapequa, and it was a huge success!
-We had a great turnout of people and dogs, and over $57,000.00 was raised to cure PD.
+We had a great turnout of people and dogs, and over $58,000.00 was raised to cure PD.
+This would not have been possible without our amazing sponsors, donors and volunteers.

 Denise & Sandy Ratner (Sonia Rose Team) and their fundraising dogs participated in Paws 2013.
 They were top fundraisers at past Paws events.